← Articles / How to Host Virtual Bingo Free on Zoom, Team or Google Meets (No App, No Printing)

 Ready to host?
 Create your free game, build your card, and share the link.
 No download, no printing, no caller, just one shared game everyone plays together from wherever they are.

-Head to the Game List page to set it up in a couple of minutes.
+Head to the Game Library to set it up in a couple of minutes.

 Frequently asked questions